Easy Strawberry Upside Down Cake Recipe

 This post may contain Amazon or other affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

 Strawberry Upside Down Cake is an easy and delectable cake recipe that is the perfect dessert for any spring or summer menus.
 It’s simple enough to prepare and even easier to enjoy, especially topped with fresh whipped cream or cool vanilla ice cream on a warm summer day.

 When summer rolls around, and strawberries are in season, I turn into the Forrest Gump of strawberries.
 While Forrest waxed on about shrimp, my list of all things strawberry begins to build as soon as the dogwoods bloom.
 Whether it is fresh Strawberry Salsa, Frozen Strawberry Squares, Strawberry Lemonade, a pie piled mile-high with strawberries, Strawberry Slab Pie (from Miss in the Kitchen), or even a fresh Frozen Strawberry Margarita, I just can’t seem to get enough of the bright red fruit.

-One of the strawberry creations that is always at the top of my list when fresh strawberries are available is this Strawberry Upside Down Cake.
+One of the strawberry creations that is always at the top of my list when fresh strawberries are available is this scrumptious Strawberry Upside Down Cake.
 This Strawberry Upside Down Cake is a basic vanilla cake made with strawberries in the fashion of the classic Pineapple Upside Down Cake we have all enjoyed throughout the years.
-And boy, is it delicious.
-Plus it is easy to make too.
+And boy, is it delicious!
+Plus, it is super easy to make.
 Yay for easy cake!